gitpan/HTML-ExtractMeta/README.md

 Returns the HTML's locale.

+## get\_author()

+Returns the HTML's first mentioned author.

 ## get\_authors()

 Returns the HTML's authors as an array reference.

 ## get\_keywords()

-Returns the HTML's keywords as an array reference.
+Returns the HTML's unique keywords as an array reference.

 # AUTHOR